Tapu Lele Raid Guide – Best Counters, Weakness, CP & Strategy

 Psychic Cup

-• Fairy typing gives advantage over other Psychic Pokémon
+• Fairy typing gives it an advantage over many Psychic Pokémon

 Fairy Cup